 - Installing an SSL certificate: An SSL certificate is a digital certificate that encrypts information sent between your store and your customer’s browser.
 This helps to protect sensitive information (like credit card numbers) from being intercepted by hackers.

-- Enabling two-factor authentication: Two-factor authentication is an extra layer of security that requires users to confirm their identity with the second piece of information, such as a code sent to their phone.
+- Enabling two-factor authentication: Two-factor authentication is an extra layer of security that requires users to confirm their identity with a second piece of information, such as a code sent to their phone.
 This makes it much harder for hackers to access store accounts.

 Improving website security is a critical best practice for eCommerce SEO – not only because it’s a ranking factor but also because it’s key for customer trust.